Venezuela Language and Culture

 This breathtaking waterfall, which measures 979m (3,212 feet) in height, is located in Bolivar’s Guiana highlands.
 This waterfall is a stunning tourist attraction, surrounded by the beauty of nature.

-Venezuela is blessed by rivers and lakes.
+Venezuela is blessed with rivers and lakes.
 Lake Valencia and Lake Maracaibo are two of the most famous lakes.
 Lake Maracaibo, one of the essential lakes on the continent, is also known as Lake Maracaibo.
 It is a freshwater lake that is fed by approximately ten rivers.
 It measures 120 km in width and 160 km in length.

 Venezuelan Festivals

 We can’t fully understand Venezuelan culture without talking about its festivals.
-The actual norms in Venezuela are parades, party nights, dancing, festivities, authentic meals, empanadas, and traditional meals.
+The norms in Venezuela are parades, party nights, dancing, festivities, authentic meals, empanadas, and traditional meals.
 It is possible to spend hours at the coast and not realize how many hours you have finished with your family and friends.

 Carupano Carnaval